Can a dentist pull an infected tooth?

 - The patient’s health status.

-- Sure, in a lot of cases.
+- Sure, in a lot of cases, even on the same day.

-- Extraction may be possible.
+- Extraction may be possible, even on the same day.

 - Approaches used when delaying the extraction is necessary.